← Case Studies

 What we designed

-When a course record is marked ready in Airtable, Make.com picks it up and sends a structured render job to Shotstack.
+The render layer: When a course record is marked ready in Airtable, Make.com dispatches a structured render job to Shotstack.
 A finished video is returned to the platform’s CMS within minutes.
+The entire pipeline runs without a single human in the middle.

 The pipeline